Energy Efficiency in Older Homes

 Many people enjoy living in an older property, loaded with history and charm.
 But there’s a price to pay for that extra bit of character: extra upkeep and maintenance.
 In particular, older homes can be difficult and expensive to keep warm and cosy.

-Whatever type of home you live in – from a Georgian townhouse to a newbuild flat – there are three significant energy-saving steps you should take before you even think about bigger changes.
-These are quick changes that make a real difference:
+Whatever type of home you live in – from a Georgian townhouse to a newbuild flat – there are two significant energy-saving steps you should take before you think about bigger changes.
+These quick changes can make a real difference:

-Some devices constantly sap energy in the background, when you’re not using them or have even switched them off.
-This is the ‘Phantom Load’.
+Some devices continue to use energy in the background when you’re not using them or have even switched them off.
+This is known as your ‘Phantom Load’.
+It also includes the things you know are switched on but don't know what they're costing and forgotten about appliances, especially old electronics.

 Part of this can’t be helped.
 You don’t have much choice but to keep your fridge and freezer running, for example.
 But you can at least do something about the other contributor to your Phantom Load, devices that are left on standby.
-These add £30 a year on average to energy bills.
-So, try and remember to turn them off when you’re not using them.
+This watsed energy accounts for 30% of the average energy bill.
+So, remember to turn off your things when you’re not using them - it all adds up!

 2. Switch to LEDs